kplas1/1701QCA-Assessment/replicationproject/replication.md

 ![Image](theremin.png)

 This project uses the some of the same electronics tht i will be using which is the breadboard, microbit and the wires.
 I will be using the same equipment as this project uses just with fruit that will act as sensors.
 It also will have a similar flow for my chart that shows what is all connected and which recieves and sends.
+This project is more of a final visual look of what my microbit, breadboard and wiring will look like in the end.

 ### Related project 5 ###
 Lines